boysbytes/langchain-chatbot/README.md

 ### Key Features
 - **Context memory:** The chatbot remembers past conversations, so it gives more relevant responses.
-- **Customization:** If you see DeepSeek R1, you can choose to show or hide its thinking using the `/toggle_thoughts` command.
+- **Customization:** If you use DeepSeek R1, you can choose to show or hide its thinking using the `/toggle_thoughts` command.

 ## Installation

 ### Prerequisites:
 - Docker Desktop for Windows
-- WSL
+- Windows Subsystem for Linux (WSL)
 - Internet connection
 - At least 15GB of storage